 The Copyright Act allows anyone to photocopy copyrighted works without securing permission from the copyright owner when the photocopying amounts to a “fair use” of the material (17 U.S.C.
 SS107).
 The following guidelines describe the boundaries of fair use of photocopied material used in research or the classroom or in a library reserve operation.
 Fair use cannot always be expressed in numbers – either the number of pages copied or the number of copies distributed.
 Therefore, an instructor should weigh the various factors listed in the Act and judge whether the intended use of photocopied, copyrighted material is within the spirit of the fair use doctrine.
 Any serious questions concerning whether a particular photocopying constitutes fair use should be directed to College counsel.

-At the very least, instructors may make a single copy of any of the following for scholarly research or use in teaching or preparing to teach a class:
+At the very least, instructors may make a single copy of the following for scholarly research or use in teaching or preparing to teach a class:

 - A chapter from a book